kingston-hackSpace/RaspberryPi/README.md

 The Raspberry Pi Operating System is now installed.
 You should see a Desktop image on your screen.

-Read more about what comes with your RPi Desktop [here]

 Read more about the extended options the Raspberry Pi Software offers [here](https://www.raspberrypi.com/software/)

 ---